mikozera/IntelliJ-IDEA-Settings/README.md

 ---

 ## **Description**
 This is a FULL JetBrain's IDE configuration based off of Atom's One Dark theme.
 Apart from the theme, everything around the IDE has been set up to provide a beautiful and pleasant experience.

-What's included?
+### Features
 - Atom One Dark Theme
 - Fira Code Retina (w/ Font Ligatures)
 - Optimized Configuration